vival-web/skills-introduction-to-github/PROFILE.md

-Welcome to my GitHub profile!/Im a student majoring in data tech.
+Welcome to my GitHub profile!